16 Types of Fishes With Big Lips

 10. Koi Fish

-Koi fish is one of the most popular fishes with big lips and also for its beautiful colors that can be created with the help of selective breeding.
+Koi fish is one of the most popular fish with big lips and also for its beautiful colors that can be created with the help of selective breeding.
 As of now, 20 species of Koi fish are known to humans that comes in different colors, patterns, and type of scales.
 Koi is a large fish that can grow upto 3 feet in length and even the size depends on the living conditions.

 The species comes in different colors such as white, black, blue, red, cream, and yellow in color. koi fish is popular among Japanese people as a symbol of wealth, prosperity, love, a successful career, and good fortune.
 The avarage lifespan of Koi fish is between 25 to 30 years in the wild and if they are kept in good condition they can even live more than 100 years.